-Among all the dolphins in the world, the pink river dolphins is very unique not only in appearances but also in other physical characteristics.
-This dolphin has been very famous due to its pink color and usually people doubt the existence of a pink colored dolphin.
-We have gathered a complete set of Pink River Dolphin Facts that will not only give you a brief introduction about this amazing marine mammal but also let you learn about its adaptations and the threats it is facing.
-Enjoy these amazing Amazon River Dolphin Facts and do share it with your friends and family.
+Among all the dolphins in the world, the pink river dolphin is very unique not only in appearance but also in other physical characteristics.
+This dolphin has been very famous due to its pink color and usually, people doubt the existence of a pink-colored dolphin.
+We have gathered a complete set of Pink River Dolphin Facts that will not only give you a brief introduction to this amazing marine mammal but also let you learn about its adaptations and the threats it is facing.
+Enjoy these amazing Amazon River Dolphin Facts and do share them with your friends and family.

 Pink River Dolphin Facts – Amazon River Dolphin Facts

 - The Pink River Dolphin is a species of dolphin that is found in the freshwater of the Amazon River in the Amazon Rainforest.

 - It is the largest among all the river dolphin species and has certain unique adaptations which make them different from the other river dolphin species.

 - Amazon River Dolphin

 - Pink Dolphins

 3. Is a Pink River Dolphin a Mammal

 - Yes, a pink river dolphin, like all other dolphins is a mammal that belongs to the subgroup of marine mammals.
 They do give birth to babies and unlike fish have lungs to breathe air.

 - The scientific name of the amazon river dolphin is Inia geoffrensis.